hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ![](https://i.gyazo.com/e84cca6d43764106b98f70e6c9ab9c28.png)

-[12:54:14](#xA0Xm_7DY1s7SbAlLVocIh3vDM3nEFEcTf-f9Vylb6A) <hiiamboris (NOT THIS ONE)>: well, also a failure Ì†ΩÌ∏â
+[12:54:14](#xA0Xm_7DY1s7SbAlLVocIh3vDM3nEFEcTf-f9Vylb6A) <hiiamboris (NOT THIS ONE)>: well, also a failure üòâ

 [13:01:20](#8UKHpIa9UP41i_X0lx7HsGpR8y3op2eJ-OpGFmdenoc) <luce80>:
 About ellipsization wouldn't it better to have a third option instead of assuming ellpsization instead of clipping ?